jamesrharwood/thesis/data/iv_changes.md

 intervention_fn_ids: [enablement]
 stakeholder_ids: [equator, funders]
 stage: ongoing
+idea_count: 4
 ---

 Update guidance in response to user feedback or changes in the field.
 This would be easier if:

-* guideline developers could easily collect feedback from authors.
+* reporting guideline developers could easily collect feedback from authors.
 * small updates or refinements could be made without publishing a new article.
-* guideline developers had funding to evaluate, refine, and update their resources.^JH^
+* reporting guideline developers had funding to evaluate, refine, and update their resources.^JH^